Gareon Conley: Houston Texans

 On October 21, 2019, Conley was traded to the Houston Texans in exchange for a third round selection in the 2020 NFL draft that was originally acquired from the Seattle Seahawks in the Jadeveon Clowney trade.

-Conley made his debut with the Texans in week 8 against his former team, the Oakland Raiders.
+Conley made his debut with the Texans in Week 8 against his former team, the Oakland Raiders.
 In the game, Conley recorded 4 tackles as the Texans won 27–24.

-In the divisional round of the playoffs against the Kansas City Chiefs, Conley recorded 5 tackles and sacked quarterback Patrick Mahomes once during the 51–31 loss.
+In the divisional round of the playoffs against the Kansas City Chiefs, Conley recorded five tackles and sacked quarterback Patrick Mahomes once during the 51–31 loss.

 On April 29, 2020, the Texans declined the option on Conley's contract, making him a free agent in 2021.
-He was placed on the active/physically unable to perform list at the start of training camp on July 31, 2020.
-He was activated on August 10, 2020.
-He was placed on injured reserve on September 7, 2020.
+He was placed on the active/physically unable to perform list at the start of training camp on July 31.
+Conley was activated on August 10.
+He was placed on injured reserve on September 7.

-DC Defenders
+DC Defenders (first stint)

 On December 26, 2023, Conley signed with the DC Defenders of the United Football League (UFL).
 His contract was terminated on June 18, 2024, to allow him to sign with an NFL team.